 In March 2016, the NSW Government introduced a new Road Rule stipulating the Minimum Passing Distance (MPD) the driver of a vehicle must give when overtaking a bike rider on NSW Roads.
 In areas that are 60km or lower speed limits, vehicles must pass cyclists with at least 1m of distance between their vehicle and the rider.
-In 70km or faster speed zones, the minimum distance is 1.5m.
+In speed zones over 60km/h, the minimum distance is 1.5m.
 You can read How to Apply the Minimum Passing Distance when driving a vehicle on our Give A Metre page.

 You can also Become a Member and add your voice to ours as we advocate for better infrastructure, better public education, and create a better environment for cycling.